The Writers Room… One whole day writing an episode of a TV show.

-The Writers Room will run for a whole day on the Thursday of festival week (Thursday 6th September 2018) at Regent’s University.
+The Writers Room will run for a whole day on the Thursday of festival week (Date TBC) at Regent’s University.

 We will announce the specific writers rooms closer to the festival and each will be focused on a specific genre of Television.
 These may include…